 The community of Sani Isla is located on the borders of the Yasuní National Park and Cuyabeno Natural Reserve in the Ecuadorian Amazon rainforest.

-Threats from prospecting and drilling for oil will continue to exist in Sani Isla for the foreseeable future, barring some change in Ecuadorian constitution or law.
+Threats from prospecting and drilling for oil will continue in Sani Isla for the foreseeable future, barring some change in Ecuadorian constitution or law.

-The Kichwa Arts and Crafts business, based on the traditional craft-making techniques of the women of Sani Isla was developed in 2009 by us, in collaboration with our Ecuadorian non-profit partner Conservación y Desarrollo and now running in partnership with the community-owned Sani Lodge.
+In 2009, Rainforest Partnership in collaboration with our Ecuadorian nonprofit partner Conservación y Desarrollo developed the Kichwa Arts and Crafts business, based on the traditional craft making techniques of the women of Sani Isla.
+The project now runs in partnership with the community-owned Sani Lodge.

 We are currently working to expand their Sani Lodge project, training new employees and promoting the ecolodge to a larger audience.